vlazzarini/cs-s7/README.md

 or scheme expressions to be evaluated,

 ```
-cs-s7 [file.scm] [-e "scheme-expression"]
+cs-s7 [file.scm] [-e "scheme-expression"] [-q]
 ```

 any number of arguments in these forms are accepted.
+The `-q` flag makes the interpreter quit after running the command-line.
+Without it, the REPL is launched.

 ## Functions